D7460N/D7460N.dev/ADD.md

 Intrinsic Design is a principle introduced by Jen Simmons at an "Event Apart" event in 2019 titled, [Everything you know about web design has just changed | YouTube.com](https://www.youtube.com/watch?v=jBwBACbRuGY).

 Most developers use CSS to control and or lockdown their web UIs.
-Intrinsic design leverages modern design engineering techniques, fueled by new(<i>er</i>) CSS functionality such as `Grid`, `Flexbox`, `:has()`, `custom-properties(variables)`, and `container-queries` that allow web UIs to **intrinsically** or **naturally** or **natively** present content on it's own.
+Intrinsic design leverages modern design engineering techniques, fueled by new(<i>er</i>) CSS functionality such as `Grid`, `Flexbox`, `:has()`, `custom-properties(variables)`, and `container-queries` that allow web UIs to **intrinsically** or **naturally** or **natively** present content on its own.
 Instead of gues-timating `break-points` with hard-coded units, Intrinsic design allows the browser to naturally determine content placement.
 This approach minimizes code complexity and fosters more maintainable and adaptable solutions.

 _Almost as if the web UI is [SELF-AWARE](#self-aware)..._
 </details>